SwissDataScienceCenter/renku-sphinx-theme/README.rst

 3. Configure at least ``description`` and ``github_repo`` in ``html_theme_options``.

-Enjoy your beatiful Renku documentation style.
+Enjoy your beautiful Renku documentation style.

 Style (css)